Shopify/shopify-cli/.github/DESIGN.md

 The most important principle to follow is **speed**.
 CLI tools are built to be extremely fast and perform tasks quickly.
 If there is ever a collision between heuristics, default to whatever results in the fastest perceived or actual performance.

-To help visualize all the components and states avialable in the Shopify App CLI, we have crteated a [UI Kit](https://www.figma.com/file/ZXIgM4wQpfRNjGaIArjWOgTD/CLI-UI-Kit?node-id=67%3A0) in [Figma](http://figma.com) that you can use to build command flows.
+To help visualize all the components and states avialable in the Shopify App CLI, we have created a [UI Kit](https://www.figma.com/file/ZXIgM4wQpfRNjGaIArjWOgTD/CLI-UI-Kit?node-id=67%3A0) in [Figma](http://figma.com) that you can use to build command flows.

 *Figma is a free web based design tool.*